Hofls/architecture/system-architecture/architecture-style/microservices/patterns.md

 * `Event sourcing` - persist state of entity as a sequence of state-changing events
     * Provides audit log and time travel

+#### Observability
+* `Log aggregation` - centralized logging service, has logs from each instance/container (e.g. graylog, elk)
+* `Application metrics` - gather data/statistics about service operation (e.g. prometheus + grafana)
+* `Audit logging` - record user activity in a database (e.g. JaVers, envers)
+* `Distributed tracing` -
+    * Assign ID to external request, pass ID to all other services involved in handling the request.
+    * This way you can search in logs by ID, and find all related actions
+* `Exception tracking` - report all exceptions to a centralized tracking service, send notifications
+* `Health check API` - http endpoint that returns service health (for load balancing and monitoring)

 #### Decomposition

 #### Integration